 In this day and age focusing on a specific area of the law is key.
 Grossman Law Offices is primarily focused on personal injury and wrongful death cases.
 With your typical "one stop shop" type of law firms, your attorney may work on your personal injury case while he is juggling a divorce case, immigration case, real estate case, etc.

 We feel that is not the best way to practice law.
 Our attorneys spend all day every day focusing on 18-wheeler accident cases, car accident cases, wrongful death cases, construction and work accident cases, and a few other personal injury related types of law.
 Ultimately, any potential client needs to consider whether they would be best served by an experienced and dedicated personal injury attorney, or "one size fits all" law firm.

 It’s quite simple.
-Give us a call, click the chat button above, or complete our online form.
+Give us a call, start a live chat, or complete our online form.
 We will contact you promptly and arrange a meeting with you whereby we will discuss your case in detail.
 In most cases, we can meet with you at your home or office, or you can meet us at our office as well.

 Most personal injury cases are taken on a contingency fee basis, meaning that you will not have to pay anything out of pocket to hire us, and the consultation is always free.